gardener/landscapercli/docs/reference/landscaper-cli_component-cli_component-archive_remote_copy.md

   -h, --help                                help for copy
       --insecure-skip-tls-verify            If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --keep-source-repository              Keep the original source repository when copying resources.
-      --recursive                           Recursively copy the component descriptor and its references. (default true) --registry-config string              path to the dockerconfig.json with the oci registry authentication information --relative-urls                       converts all copied oci artifacts to relative urls
+      --max-retries uint                    maximum number of retries for copying a component descriptor --recursive                           Recursively copy the component descriptor and its references. (default true) --registry-config string              path to the dockerconfig.json with the oci registry authentication information --relative-urls                       converts all copied oci artifacts to relative urls